Hypercubers/hypercubing.xyz/docs/wiki/rkt.md

 ## Double RKT +

 The term Double/Triple/Quadruple/etc...
 RKT is used to refer to *using* RKT to *do* RKT in 5D+ puzzles.
 Because RKT lets us treat a single side of an n^d^ like an n^d-1^, using RKT on the 3^5^ lets us treat a single 4D cell as a 3^4^.
 And if you know how to use RKT to treat a 3^4^ like a 3^3^, then you can do Double RKT.
 This generalizes to any number of dimensions, but the movecount doubles each time, making it impractical.
 This is why bigger n^d^ puzzles are mostly solved using [commutators](commutators.md).

+## RKT in 3D

+If RKT treats a single layer of an n^d^ puzzle like an n^d-1^ puzzle, then technically the last step of the 3^3^ [Roux method](https://www.speedsolving.com/wiki/index.php?title=Roux_method) counts as RKT.
+The last step of Roux is to permute the M-slice like a 3^2^ (with mirroring moves allowed).

+Another thing that "feels like RKT" is solving 3x3xn cuboids where $n>3$.
+A typical strategy for these is to solve from the innermost layers to the outermost layers, treating it as several nested 3x3x2 puzzles.
+Doing an R2 on the whole puzzle does an R2 to each of the subpuzzles.

+## Naming

+In the old [notation](notation.md), the Inside and Outside cells were called Top and Kata, respectively.
+The name RKT is a shortened version of the move set ```<RK,T*>```.
+Using the most commonly used notation it should be called ROI, but the old name stuck.

+Some newer names that were proposed for RKT are:

+- SFM (Single Facet Manipulation)
+- FRM (Facet Redution Method)